annotation/stam/extensions/stam-query/README.md

 A constraint start with a *type* keyword which identifies the nature of the constraint.
 Each constraint type takes a set of parameters, which *MUST* be separated by one or more spaces, newlines or tabs.
 Double quotes *MUST* be used when you want parameters to span over whitespace, literal double quotes inside that scope *MUST* be escaped by a preceding backslash character.
 We distinguish the following constraints and parameters:

-* `ID` *id* - Constrains the select statement to return only a single item with the specified ID
+* `ID` *id* - Constrain based on a public identifier, this effectively selects a single exact item.
+It usually occurs as first and only constraint, as any further constraints make little sense in this case.
 * `DATA` *set* *key* *operator* *value* - Constrain based on annotation data.
     * *set* - The annotation dataset which holds the key (next parameter) to test against
     * *key* - The data key to query